Ex-champion Williams roars back to beat Robertson

 Three-time champion Mark Williams produced a classy display to beat Jimmy Robertson 10-5 in the first round of the World Championship.

-Trailing 5-4 overnight, the Welshman compiled four half centuries as he reeled off six frames in a row to seal his victory.
+Trailing 5-4 overnight, the 48-year-old Welshman compiled four half centuries as he reeled off six frames in a row to seal his victory.

-It was a tough afternoon for England's Robertson, who struggled to find any rhythm.
+It was a tough afternoon for England's Robertson, 36, who is yet to win a match at the Crucible in five attempts.

 Williams will face Belgium's Luca Brecel in the second round.